zediot regular nolink

 3. Enhanced System Scalability: Easy addition of new devices and support for future upgrades

-Current Challenges in Device Interconnection
+Challenges in IoT Device Connectivity

 There are numerous communication protocols in the market, such as: